fetchai/cosmpy/docs/api/aerial/coins.md

                                    Coin, CoinProto]] = None)
 ```

-Convert any coin representation into normalised Coins.
+Convert any coin representation into Coins.

 <a id="cosmpy.aerial.coins.Coins.__repr__"></a>